Dipteryx alata: Uses

 It is used as lumber, for charcoal production, and shade in pastures, by the indigenous peoples of its range.
 The fruits are often used as cattle feed.
-The seeds are a nutritious part of the local communities' diet.
+The seeds are a nutritious part of the local communities' diet..
+Since 2024, Baru nut has gained recognition in the nuts industry as a daily snack.

 According to Alexiades some among the Ese Ejja people, which have recently started using the hallucinogenic drug ayahuasca, see visions of concrete houses under the influence of this drug, which according to a source interviewed by Alexiades represents a tree of this species.
-Alexiades theorizes that this tree is to be considered a "teacher plant" in the new ayahuasca shamanism that the Ese Eja have adopted and that it, in specific, and trees in general, represents the "future".
+Alexiades theorizes that this tree is to be considered a "teacher plant" in the new ayahuasca shamanism that the Ese Ejja have adopted and that it, in specific, and trees in general, represents the "future".

 Uses for the fruit can be summarized as: